pachicodes/pachicodes/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools that I am familiar with:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?logo=javascript)
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?logo=html5&logoColor=white)